 It acts like an old-fashioned bass-boost function and, while that is more often the kind of thing that brings us out in hives, on the Beam it is more sophisticated and results in a weightier, fuller, more authoritative and downright engaging performance.

 Consider adding two Ikea Symfonisk speakers (or Play:1s)

-The Play:1 remains an excellent choice as a satellite speaker, too, as it sounds better than both of the Ikea Symfonisk speakers, but it's £50 more expensive than the bookshelf speaker and we'd be tempted to save that money.
+The Play:1 remains an excellent choice as a satellite speaker, too, as it sounds better than both of the Ikea Symfonisk speakers, but it's more expensive than the bookshelf speaker and has now been discontinued so is hard to find.

 Should you go down the Sonos surround sound route at all?
 We think so.
 A dedicated AV amp and full speaker package clearly beats it for sound quality but, for a total outlay of £600 (if you go with the Symfonisk bookshelf speakers), this is an enjoyable and supremely neat surround sound solution.

 Adding surrounds to the Beam gives you a 5.0 set-up, rather than 5.1, but Sonos offers the option of adding the .1 via the company’s inventively named Sub.

 However, we wouldn’t recommend doing so.
 The Sub is overkill in the context of the Beam, both in terms of price (it costs £300 more than the Beam) and power.

 We find the Sub to be something of a blunt instrument in terms of its delivery, to the extent we’re not convinced it’s a worthy purchase, even partnered with the Playbar or Playbase.
 With the Beam, it makes even less sense.

 If your TV is wall-mounted, you probably want to mount the Beam too.
 If you were the adventurous type, you could mount the Playbar with just two screws, but there’s no such option with the Beam.